dunhamsteve/ios/README.md

-# Go iOS Utilities
+# iOS Backup Extraction

 This repository contains `irestore`, a program for inspecting and pulling files and the keychain out of an encrypted iOS backup tree.
 It is written in Go and based on work done in the `iphone-dataprotection` project found on google code.

 If you are using an encrypted backup, it also can read parts of the keychain and dump it as json.